What happens to my care when I move home?

 Remember that the normal process involves the person who is moving (or someone on their behalf) first contacting the council where they are going to move to.

-But if you are unsure about what needs to happen when you move, and your move will involve one or more of Westminster, Kensington and Chelsea, or Hammersmith and Fulham councils, then you can contact those councils for more advice on what to do.
+But if you are unsure about what needs to happen when you move, and your move will involve one or both of Westminster, Kensington and Chelsea councils, then you can contact those councils for more advice on what to do.